 The APA must have listened a little.
 It announced this week that it had moved the new attenuated psychosis syndrome, which attempted to identify young people likely to develop psychosis, and mixed anxiety and depression to a book section for conditions that need more research.
 They also tried to better differentiate normal grief from depression.

 His and other groups are so miffed that they plan to write their own book.
-"We are calling for a summit in New York City in the summer of 2013 of all the mental-health professions," Elkins said.
-"We need a manual that is produced in an egalitarian way."
+"We are calling for a summit in

 The new approach, he said, gives "drug companies a free pass to convince everyone in the world that they have one disorder or two or three."